camunda/camunda-docs-static/get-started/content/javaee6/start-form.md

 ---

-In this step, we add a start form and configure it in the BPMN 2.0 process, then, re-deploy the application and start the process about the Camunda Tasklist.
+In this step, we add a start form and configure it in the BPMN 2.0 process, then, re-deploy the application and start the process from the Camunda Tasklist.

 # Add a Start Form